lesliekodjoe/ThemeShift/README.md

 # ThemeShift
-ThemeShift: A Template Hub for Modern Web Development
+A Template Hub for Modern Web Development